- Bruce Bierman

 Greacian also sings with the San Francisco Threshold Choir and practices and teaches T’ai Chi Ch’uan (Yang style, short form) which she has studied since 1989.
 From 2009 to 2012 she directed the Storybridge and Stories and Music United programs at Stagebridge, developing new creative partnerships for storytelling and music in the schools.

-Joanne Grimm has been a Stagebridge cast member for 16 years and the director of Never Too Late for the last two years.
+Joanne Grimm has been a Stagebridge cast member for almost 20 years and the director of Never Too Late for the last six years.
 She also performs with Generation Theatre, a Bay Area based repertory company.
 She started out as a story teller and keeps her hand in telling tales at assisted living facilities.
-She has appeared in six Grandparent Tales plays, productions produced by Stagebridge.
-Joanne’s background includes training in radio, public speaking, oral interpretation, improv , acting and children’s theater.
+She has appeared in numerous Grandparent's Tales plays, productions produced by Stagebridge.
+Joanne’s background includes training in radio, public speaking, oral interpretation, improv, acting and children’s theater.
 She’s been acting in one venue or another since elementary school and enjoys introducing others to the thrill of applause!

 Inspired by a Stagebridge storytelling seminar 16 years ago, Haynes abandoned her media relations consulting business to become a full time performer and teacher.
 Theater venues include SF Theater Festival, Bay Area Storytelling Festival, SF and Berkeley Marsh, Brava! in San Francisco; Julia Morgan Theatre and Ashby Stage in Berkeley, regional Telebrations, KPFA FM Berkeley Public Radio.
 A former news reporter with a degree in Journalism, she draws from her communication background to tell personal and traditional tales.
 She has taught more than 300 adults in ongoing weekly classes at Stagebridge and conducts senior workshops.
 As an artist in residence she has taught some 3,000 students in 20+ Bay Area schools.